CSCfi/csc-user-guide/docs/apps/lastools.md

 * lasprecision - analyses the actual precision of the LIDAR points

 !!! note
-    For now Puhti does not support running __.exe__ files so if you need to install/run the closed source tools, use the Taito cluster [LAStools documentation](https://research.csc.fi/-/lastools)
+    For now, Puhti does not support running __.exe__ files so if you need to install/run the closed source tools, use the Taito cluster.
+[Taito & LAStools documentation](https://research.csc.fi/-/lastools)

 ## License and citing

-For LAStools please read the [LICENSE](http://lastools.org/LICENSE.txt) for information on the legal use and licensing of LAStools.
+For information on the legal use and licensing of LAStools, please read the [LAStools LICENSE](http://lastools.org/LICENSE.txt).

 In your publications please acknowledge also oGIIR and CSC, for example “The authors wish to acknowledge for computational resources CSC – IT Center for Science, Finland (urn:nbn:fi:research-infras-2016072531) and the Open Geospatial Information Infrastructure for Research (oGIIR, urn:nbn:fi:research-infras-2016072513).”